RajeshThevar/Udacity-Nanodegree/README.md

 # Udacity-Nanodegree
-Projects completed from udacity nanodegree program
+Projects completed which are part of udacity deep learning course work.